drew-marchione/workoutApp/README.md

 <br />

-Going back to the update modal we can test a few validation cases.
-The first being
+We will test a few validation cases before showing a successful update.
+The first being a duplicate naming error.
+In this example we have selected "Flat Barbell Bench Press" which is out first chest workout.
+Here, we change its name to "Incline Barbell Bench Press" which happens to already exist as our second chest workout.
+When you hit the update button an error will be thrown as you cannot have 2 exercises named "Incline Barbell Bench Press".

 <br />